 Wireless communication is another crucial aspect of WSNs, as it determines the network's overall and reliability Various performance [5]. communication protocols have been developed to optimize data transmission while minimizing energy consumption and latency.
 These protocols can be categorized into flat, hierarchical, and location-based protocols.
-Flat protocols treat all nodes equally and techniques, use simple broadcasting while hierarchical protocols organize nodes into clusters with designated cluster heads.
+Flat protocols treat all nodes equally and simple broadcasting techniques, while use hierarchical protocols organize nodes into clusters with designated cluster heads.
 Location-based protocols utilize the geographic position of nodes for routing decisions.